NLADC/dissector/README.md

 `python3 ddos_dissector_cli.py --input <attack_trace_path.pcap>`

 The output (fingerprints, anonymized filtered attack vectors, and a log file) will be available in the folder 'output'

+### Would you like to contribute with data?
+For contributing with data (output from DDoS Dissector tool), you must first ask an authorization to the admins of ddosdb.
+After you receive the confirmation that your account is authorized to upload data, you must edit `settings.py` for adding your `USERNAME` and `PASSWORD`.